MrCodYrohit/mern-health/README.md

 **HealthSphere** : Empowering Wellness Your Complete Health Hub

-To add these dependencies to your project setup, follow these steps:
+To add dependencies for this project setup, follow these steps:

 1. **Create or Update `package.json`:**
    If you already have a `package.json` file, make sure it matches the one you provided.
 If not, create the file and copy the contents into it.